kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 In order to seamlessly integrate Soda tests into this data quality platform, the team decided to build a custom plugin.
 Even though Kestra already provides a Soda plugin to run tests through the Soda Python library, they needed support for consuming and producing Kafka messages, which their data quality platform relies on to communicate with external services.
 On top of that, their custom plugin covers functionality to interact with their internal APIs via HTTP.

-Creating such a meta-plugin proves to be highly advantageous, especially when dealing with specific try-catch patterns, establishing communication with APIs, and constructing a comprehensive abstraction layer on top of it all.
+Creating such a meta-plugin proves to be highly advantageous, especially when dealing with specific try-catch patterns, establishing communication with APIs, and constructing a comprehensive abstraction layer on top of it.
 With all the necessary components in place, the team was well-prepared to craft a fully-integrated solution.